Larry Taunton: Career

 Larry Taunton has personally engaged some of the most outspoken opponents of Christianity, including Richard Dawkins, Christopher Hitchens, and Peter Singer.
 In 2007, he organized "The God Delusion Debate" between Dawkins and Christian apologist John Lennox concerning Dawkins' arguments against Christianity as set forth in his bestselling book, The God Delusion.
 The discussion was heard by over a million people worldwide.
 In 2008, he chaired a follow-up debate at the University of Oxford.
 In 2010, Taunton publicly debated Christopher Hitchens.
 In 2015, he debated atheist Daniel Dennett and imam Zaid Shakir on Al Jazeera America, as well as skeptic writer Michael Shermer.
 He has also been a guest on a variety of television and radio shows, and has been quoted by the New York Times and Vanity Fair, among other newspapers and magazines.

 When not writing, teaching, or producing, Taunton travels widely, speaking on issues of faith and culture.

-In 2016, Taunton published a book entitled The Faith of Christopher Hitchens about his friendship with the late atheist, in which he claimed that Hitchens seemed to be re-evaluating his religious options, "if only theoretically," after his cancer diagnosis.
-But the author is nonetheless clear that he does not believe Christopher Hitchens made a deathbed conversion: "I make no Lady Hope-like claims regarding Christopher Hitchens.
+He published the 2016 book The Faith of Christopher Hitchens, about his friendship with the late atheist, in which he claimed that Hitchens seemed to be re-evaluating his religious options, "if only theoretically," after his cancer diagnosis.
+Taunton clarifies that such musings were no deathbed conversion: "I make no Lady Hope-like claims regarding Christopher Hitchens.
 As we have seen, there were no reports of a deathbed conversion."

-In 2020, Taunton published a book entitled Around the World in (More Than) 80 Days about his experiences in other countries, and contrasting those experiences with America.
-His writing frequently promotes Cultural Marxism conspiracy theory.
+Taunton published the 2020 book Around the World in (More Than) 80 Days, about his time spent in other countries, and contrasting those experiences with America.
+His writing frequently promote the Cultural Marxism conspiracy theory.